phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 (* Variables *)
 variable_declaration = "let" identifier "be" expression
                      | "set" identifier "to" expression
-                     | "capture" identifier "from" expression ;
+                     | "capture" identifier "from" expression
+                     | "capture" "from" "shell" string "as" variable ;

 constant_declaration = "define" identifier "as" expression ;